-Michele Garnett McKenzie serves on the senior leadership team at The Advocates for Human Rights and is responsible for research, education and advocacy on the organization’s domestic priority issues, including migration and human trafficking.
+Michele Garnett McKenzie serves on the senior leadership team at The Advocates for Human Rights and is responsible for research, education and advocacy on the organization’s domestic priority issues, including migration, human trafficking, and policing.
 She joined the staff of The Advocates in 1999 as an attorney representing asylum seekers and detained immigrants and later managed the organization’s immigration legal services program.
-Today McKenzie works to document and report on human rights issues and is the author of publications on human trafficking and immigrant rights.
-McKenzie also leads the organization’s domestic policy advocacy, successfully working to create transformative policy change in the areas of trafficking and immigration.
-In addition, McKenzie heads The Advocates' universal representation team to ensure access to justice for detained immigrants.
+Today Michele works to document and report on human rights issues and is the author of publications on human trafficking and immigrant rights.
+Michele also leads the organization’s domestic policy advocacy, successfully working to create transformative policy change.

-McKenzie serves on the national leadership team of the Immigration Advocates Network and on the Minnesota Coalition Against Sexual Assault public policy committee and Minnesota Human Trafficking Task Force and as chair of Detention Watch Network.
+Michele serves on the national leadership team of the Immigration Advocates Network.
+She previously has served on the Minnesota Coalition Against Sexual Assault public policy committee and Minnesota Human Trafficking Task Force and as chair of Detention Watch Network.
 A member of the American Immigration Lawyers Association, she is admitted to practice in the State of Minnesota.
 She has served as an adjunct clinical faculty member of William Mitchell College of Law and the University of Minnesota Law School.

 Asking the Right Questions: A Human Rights Approach to Ending Trafficking and Exploitation in the Workplace.
 Minneapolis, MN: The Advocates for Human Rights, 2016.

 Moving from Exclusion to Belonging: Immigrant Rights in Minnesota Today.
 Minneapolis, MN: The Advocates for Human Rights, 2014.